How to change the file downloads folder for Chrome and Firefox on Mac

 Chrome and Firefox Mac app icons with a download button

-Change the Chrome downloads folder
+Change the downloads folder for Chrome

-2. Select Downloads from the left side.
+2. Select Downloads in the left-hand column.

 Change Downloads folder in Chrome on Mac